paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Pub.
 L. 101–508, title XI, § 11312(c), Nov.
 5, 1990, 104 Stat.
 1388–455, provided that: “The amendments made by this section [amending this section] shall apply to taxable years ending after the date of the enactment of this Act [Nov.
 5, 1990].”

 #### Effective Date
-Part applicable to returns the due date for which (determined without regard to extensions) is after Dec.
+Section applicable to returns the due date for which (determined without regard to extensions) is after Dec.
 31, 1989, see section 7721(d) of Pub.
 L. 101–239, set out as an Effective Date of 1989 Amendment note under [section 461 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-461).

 <a id="section-6662a"></a>